Click or drag to resize

 • If your request specifies a GeographicLocation, the API will choose which station(s) to use automatically.
 The choice will depend on the data you requested as well as the location you requested it for.
 Some stations have more data than others, and the quality of a station's data can vary over time.
 The API will choose the station(s) that can best satisfy your specific request.

 • The API will never send a LocationDataResponse for an inactive station.
 An inactive station is one that hasn't sent any usable weather reports for roughly 10 days or more (10 being an approximate number that is subject to change).
 See here for more information on inactive stations.
-If you request data from an inactive station, or from a GeographicLocation for which no active station can be found, you will get a LocationException to indicate that the location is not supported.
+If you request data for an inactive station, or for a GeographicLocation for which no active station can be found, you will get a LocationException to indicate that the location is not supported.

 When you request more data than is available: